 Barkham at Markham is closed each Tuesday morning until 10 a.m. for maintenance.
 There are also several other daylong closings throughout the year as required for more in-depth maintenance.
 These closing dates will be posted at the dog park at least one week in advance.

-See a "dog's-eye view" of what fun awaits at Barkham at Markham here.
+A "dog's-eye view" lets you see what fun awaits you and your animal companioni at Barkham at Markham.

 If you’ve ever paid more than passing attention to what goes on in the sky after dark, you may be a candidate for membership in the South Florida Amateur Astronomers Association (SFAAA).
 This nonprofit organization has been around since 1965 and is dedicated to, as its Website puts it, “bringing the universe closer to all South Floridians.”
 The SFAAA makes its home at Markham Park, where every Saturday night at dusk, it opens the park’s Fox Observatory to the public for free stargazing until midnight.